 Before you start… Estimate the conversion ratio so you have a good idea how many visitors it will take for you to get a single conversion, then estimate how much it will cost versus how much you will earn.
 The ideal situation will pay out at 100 times the minimum cost per click.
 In this situation, you only need to get one person out of 100 to convert to break even.

-pro’s and they make it work, but it takes time, money and a close eye to get
+As above it’s a risky game.
+There are affiliates out there that are real pros and they make it work, but it takes time, money and a close eye to get a return.

 Adwords can get very expensive very quickly so you really need to be confident on your numbers and conversion rates before you start.
 I wouldn’t try Adwords until the site was really tweaked to maximise its income.